PRAKASH-135/nodejs-auth-posts-app/README.md

 # Node.js Auth & Posts App

-A mini social media–style web application built using **Node.js, Express, MongoDB, JWT authentication, EJS, and TailwindCSS**.
+A mini social media–style web application built using **Node.js, Express, MongoDB, JWT authentication, EJS, multer and TailwindCSS**.
 Users can register, log in, create posts, like/unlike posts, edit posts, and view their profile.

 ---